Conversion Functions

 and where

-command, and as part of evaluation expressions with other commands.
+commands, and as part of evaluation expressions with other commands.

 The <str>